 Max.
-Marks: 100 Theory Marks: 50 Practical Marks: 30 Internal assessment: 20
+Marks: 100 Theory Marks: 50 Practical Marks: 25 Internal assessment: 25

-Theory: - Question paper will contain eight questions in all and students will be asked to attempt any five questions.
+Theory: - Question paper will contain eight questions in all and students will be asked to attempt five questions.
 All questions will carry equal marks.
+Question no. 1 will be objective type and compulsory.
 Practical - Question Paper will be set with the mutual consent of Internal and External Examiners at the spot.

 Cream: Different types of cream, composition, production methods.
 Factors affecting the richness of cream produced by cream separator.
 Care of cream separator.
-Selection of site for acting up groups and ring of groups.
+Selection of site for setting up creamery.

-setting up creamery.
 Neutralization and ripening of cream.